williammian/clines-api/README.md

 # Clines API

-Clines API is the backend of **C Aero linhas**.
+Clines API is the backend of **C Aero Lines**.
 It allows the customer to buy flight reservations and backoffice user to management flights, airport and aircraft.